 Basic Concepts

 - If your child is asking questions, they are ready for real answers.
-Not saying anything or pretending you didn’t hear leaves your child alone to draw their own conclusions about another person’s physical being or reactions.
+Not saying anything or pretending you did not hear them leaves your child to draw their own conclusions about another person’s physical being or reactions.

-- When they lose interest or stop engaging you, it is a signal that your child has all the information they need at this time.
+- When your child loses interest or stops engaging you, it is a signal that they have all the information they need at this time.
 Be prepared for them to return to you with deeper probing questions when they are ready.

 - Show other parents that you are not judging their parenting or their child.
 One day you may be the parent of a child who is experiencing social, behavioral, physical or learning challenges.
 Reach out, ask for playdates, have coffee, create a warm, welcoming community for all families.